 Green Chili Cauliflower Summer Tacos With Avocado Slaw/One Green Planet

 I have to include avocado, not only because it’s an incredibly delicious, fatty, and nutritious treat, but it plays well in any of these meal categories including breakfast, lunch, snacks, and desserts.
 Yet, avocado landed in the dinner section due to the fact that it’s an incredibly filling ingredient for the stomach and the mouth, meaning plant-based eaters who are excluding grains, will still feel that they are ingesting a large number of foods.
 For dinner, try out Liz Martone‘s Green Chili Cauliflower Summer Tacos With Avocado Slaw.
 With wonderful avocado as a base, it also utilizes low-carb veggies such as cauliflower, cabbage, cilantro, and healthy fat olive oil.
 Instead of a corn tortilla, try a hearty cabbage leaf!

-Hopefully, the above recommendations will get you started off right with your ketogenic diet, yet once you get going we highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook, for thousands of more plant-based recipes that are easily made keto-friendly!
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+Hopefully, the above recommendations will get you started off right with your ketogenic diet, yet once you get going we highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook, for thousands of more plant-based recipes that are easily made keto-friendly!
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!